kazupon/wagyan/README.md

 ## :dizzy: Concept
 Vue-like Developer Experience for UI Development Enviroment!

-- More fun
+- More fun !
-- More easy
+- More easy !!
-- More anyone usage
+- More simple !!!

 ## :star: Features
 - Basic UI demonstrating